nx-js/observer-util/README.md

 Object.setPrototypeOf(observable, parentObservable)

-// outputs 'Hello World' to the console after the current stack empties observer.observe(() => console.log(observable.greeting + ' ' + observable.subject))
+// outputs 'Hello World' to the console observer.observe(() => console.log(observable.greeting + ' ' + observable.subject))

 // outputs 'Hello There!' to the console